-As of March 31, 2022, the outstanding principal balance under the Amended Credit Facility was \$45.0 million.
+As of September 30, 2022, the outstanding principal balance under the Amended Credit Facility was \$45.0 million.
 The Amended Credit Facility contains customary representations, warranties, affirmative and negative covenants and events of default applicable to us and our subsidiaries.

-If we default under the Amended Credit Facility, K2HV may accelerate all of our repayment obligations and exercise all of their rights and remedies under the Amended Credit Facility and applicable law, potentially requiring us to renegotiate our agreement on terms less favorable to us or to immediately cease operations.
+Upon our default under the Amended Credit Facility, K2HV may accelerate all of our repayment obligations and/or exercise all of their other rights and remedies under the Amended Credit Facility and applicable law, potentially requiring us to renegotiate our agreement on terms less favorable to us or to immediately cease operations.
+During the third quarter of 2022 we identified instances of noncompliance with provisions of the Amended Credit Facility, which resulted in events of default that were not identified on a timely basis.
+There is no certainty that future defaults will not occur or that K2HV (or any then applicable lender) would agree to similar corrective actions as those taken to waive these events of default, not assert their right to accelerate any outstanding loans in full and not charge penalty interest.
+Future defaults could result in, among other things, immediate acceleration of principal payments under the loan and penalty interest being assessed.
 Further, if we are liquidated, the lenders' rights to repayment would be senior to the rights of the holders of our common stock to receive any proceeds from the liquidation.
 K2HV could declare a default upon the occurrence of any event, among others, that they interpret as a material adverse effect or a change of control as delineated under the Amended Credit Facility, payment defaults, or breaches of covenants thereby requiring us to repay the loan immediately or to attempt to reverse the declaration of default through negotiation or litigation.
-Any declaration by K2HV of an event of default would significantly harm our business and prospects and could cause the price of our common stock to decline.
+Any declaration by K2HV of an event of default could significantly harm our business and prospects and could cause the price of our common stock to decline.
 If we raise any additional debt financing, the terms of such additional debt could further restrict our operating and financial flexibility.